 What problem does it solve?

 Qdrant is an open-source vector similarity search engine and database.
-It offers a production-ready service with an easy-to-use API for storing, searching, and managing points-vectors with an extra payload.
+It offers a production-ready service with an easy-to-use API for storing, searching, and managing points-vectors and high dimensional vectors with an extra payload.

 The tool was designed to provide extensive filtering support.
 Qdrant’s versatility makes it a good pick for neural network or semantic-based matching, faceted search, and other applications.